gui-fkb/twitch-accounts/README.md

    A Golang bot for creating Twitch accounts
   </p>

-  Twitch Accounts provides a script for creating Twitch accounts and verify them using temporary email addresses.
-It can be useful for various purposes, such as testing or automation
+  Twitch Accounts provides a script for creating Twitch accounts and verify them using temporary Gmail addresses.
+Using the Gmail approach ensures enhanced security and reliability, making the accounts more resilient against bans and blocks.
+This project can be useful for various purposes, such as testing or automation

   <h3 align="center">
     🚀 Recent Enhancements 🚀